jscottbranson/configs/README.md

 	apt-get install [vim] [neovim]
 	```

-3. R is required for statistical analyses:
+3. R is is used for advanced statistical analyses:

 	```bash
 	apt-get install r-base